Skip to Content

 Alternatively, if you get in line right before the park closes, the wait times are usually inflated to deter folks from entering.
 So even if it says it’s going to be an hour, it’s possibly a walk-on or at the very least, a short wait.

-If not, give it at least 30 minutes before checking again.
-You’ll definitely see wait times go down since the park will have far less guests.
+Check the wait time around the regular closing time to see if it has gone down.
+If it hasn’t, give it at least 30 minutes before checking again.
+You’ll definitely see it go down since the park will have far less guests.

 Is Rise of the Resistance worth it?

-The ride feels like you’re part of a Star Wars movie and it’s an incredible way to get even more immersed in the Star Wars universe.
+This ride really makes you feel like you’re part of a Star Wars movie and it’s an incredible way to get even more immersed in the Star Wars universe.

-While there are elements of thrills and excitement, it’s not too intense for most riders.
+While there are elements of thrills and excitement, coupled with dark sections, it’s not too scary for most riders.

 About the author